Eight Design Trends Tech Companies Should Know in 2023

 Text-Forward Minimalism

-Some industry designers are stripping away traditional elements like images, icons, and animations to bring concrete elements to an often obscure industry.
+Some industry designers are stripping away traditional images, icons, and animations to bring more concrete elements to obscure industries.

-Standing out from constantly-evolving trends and technologies by highlighting essential information is a timeless and modern way to make a product or service more accessible.
+Standing out from constantly evolving trends and technologies by highlighting essential information is a timeless and modern way to make a product or platform more accessible.

 Image Left: Finao design work for Primer.ai